Learn to write reports, proposals, memos, press releases, executive summaries, and business letters in clear, concise professional English.

 Learn the rules of written English in a seminar tailored to your business.

-Many of the skills taught in the English Writing Course for Global Professionals are those that Anglo-American students learn in college writing classes, but condensed into an intense, professional-level training.The two-day seminar is composed of highly interactive classroom sessions (in the morning) followed by one-on-one tutorials with seminar participants in the afternoon (individually, in their own offices).
+Many of the skills taught in the English Writing Course for Professionals are those that Anglo-American students learn in college writing classes, but condensed into an intense, professional-level training.The one- or two-day seminar in your office is composed of highly interactive classroom sessions (in the morning) followed by one-on-one tutorials with seminar participants in the afternoon (individually, in their own offices).
 Both the in-class and one-on-one instruction uses materials written by the participants and their organizations.
 Thus every seminar is adapted specifically to your organization.

 The course includes sections on composition, style, organization, grammar, punctuation, prepositions and tone.

-Over two days, the seminar includes eight hours of in-class instruction (4 hours each morning) and a total of one hour of one-on-one tutoring per participant (afternoons).
-The groups can be as small as two or may include as many as 12 participants.
+The seminar at your instiution includes class instruction (4 hours in the morning) and a total of one hour of one-on-one tutoring per participant (afternoon).
+The groups can be as small as two or as many as 15 participants.
 Individual instruction is also possible.